EVERYDAY CARE, THE PALLIATIVE WAY: Equipping care teams to support what matters to residents and families

 - A Palliative Approach to Care Infographic (Island Health)

-- Myths about palliative approach pamphlet from Strengthening a Palliative Approach (SPA LTC)
+- Myths about a palliative approach (SPA-LTC)

-Care Planning: for Today and the Changes to Come
+Care Planning for Today and the Changes to Come

 Planning ahead helps avoid crisis decisions.